curi/fi/docs/pub-drafts/ccc-and-mwi-could-sorta-be-the-same-thing-maybe.md

 ## example

-consider conformal cyclic cosmology (CCC) and everette's many worlds (as put forward by DD in BoI). i (attempt to) give a short overview of CCC below.
+consider conformal cyclic cosmology (CCC) and everette's many worlds (as put forward by DD in BoI). i (attempt to) give a short overview of CCC in the next section.

-in EMW / MWI, the idea that universes are fungible is really important; it's the reason for interference. fungible universes aren't 'located' anywhere relative to eachother, they sort of exist 'on top of' eachother or something; at the very least they *coexist*. do we have a reason to believe anything in particular WRT 'the location' of these universes?
+in EMW / MWI, the idea that universes are fungible is really important; it's the reason for interference. fungible universes aren't 'located' anywhere relative to eachother, they sort of exist 'on top of' eachother or something; at the very least they *coexist*.
+*do we have a reason to believe anything in particular WRT 'the location' of these universes?*

 I ask because I don't know why this would be wrong: